 The notes button with show the ‘day notes’ window.
 The notes window lets you add notes for each day.

 The text shows how many calories you have left.
 This box will turn red if you exceed your calorie allowance!

 You should aim to consume all your calories each day.
-If you are a little under or a little over do not worry.
+If you are a little under or a little over the target do not worry.

 You should not starve yourself in an attempt to lose weight faster, if you are falling short of the recommended calorie intake you may find your metabolism slows down, making it harder to lose weight.

 If you find you have gone over the recommended calorie intake don’t panic or starve yourself the next day to make up!
 Simply start again the next day and consume the recommended calorie intake.